abdulrahimpds/WinDirectInput/README.md

 ### Failsafe Mechanism

-WinDirectInput includes a failsafe mechanism that allows you to abort script execution by holding down specific keys for a set duration.
+winDirectInput includes a failsafe mechanism that allows you to abort script execution by holding down specific keys for a set duration.
 This is useful for regaining control if your automation script goes awry.

 By default, the failsafe is enabled when you import the module and will terminate the script if you hold down the **Esc key for 5 seconds**.
 This behavior can be customized using the functions below.